Why maneuvers matter in Optimsit sailing?

 are around, it’s worth looking around to observe what others are practicing and

 consider why they’re doing it.
-This can be a valuable learning experience!
+This can be an extremely valuable learning experience!